petermacdonald/icg_csv_import/README.md

 ##### Pipes

 A pipe, the vertical bar character (|), is used to seperate multiple values within a single field.
-For example, the following sample of MODS metadata contains multiple title values, actually these are "alternative" titles, and this kind of construct is easy to import.
+For example, the following sample of MODS metadata contains multiple "alternative" titles, and this kind of construct is easy to import.

     <mods>
    		<titleInfo type='alternative'>